In the pantheon of perfect tacos (indeed, that’s a big group), the coveted Baja fish taco has earned its rightful spot.

 To those balking at the idea of frying in your home kitchen, I say fear not — these tacos are totally worth it.
 And yes, you can totally pull it off on a weeknight.

+Make the batter.
 Finely chop the garlic, sprinkle generously with salt, then mash back and forth with the side of your knife across your cutting board until crushed to a puree.
-Scrape into a medium bowl and add the oregano, black pepper, mustard, base or bouillon, beer or water, and 1/2 teaspoon salt.
-Add the flour and baking powder to the wet ingredients and whisk just until combined.
+Scrape into a medium bowl and add the oregano, black pepper, mustard, chicken base or bouillon, and ½ teaspoon salt.
+Whisk in the beer or water, then add the flour and baking powder and whisk just until combined.

-Heat the oil in a heavy skillet to 370 degrees.
+Fry the fish.
+Heat the oil in a deep heavy skillet to 375 degrees.
 While the oil is heating, cut the fish into pieces about 3 inches long by 1/2 inch square.
-Use a pair of tongs to pick up a piece of fish, dip it completely into the batter, and lay it into the oil.
+Use a pair of tongs to pick up a piece of fish, dip it completely into the batter, and lay it into the oil, letting it dangle a few seconds before letting it go (this helps to keep them from sticking on the bottom).
 Continue with a few more pieces of fish, filling the hot oil with an uncrowded layer.
 Fry, turning the pieces regularly, until deep golden and crisp, about 4 minutes.
 Drain on paper towels and keep warm in a low oven on a wire rack set over a sheet pan while you fry the rest of the fish.